6 Characteristics of a Healthy Relationship

 Healthy relationships are defined by a number of necessary components.
 Our experts identified six key characteristics of a healthy relationship, including empathy, trust, respect, compromise, laughter, and communication.

 Chief among them is communication, says Stephanie Newman, PhD, a psychoanalyst and psychologist in New York.
 “Partners should make a point of agreeing to resolve disputes.
 The process of airing out grievances and addressing concerns should be regular and ongoing,” she says, adding that listening closely and compromise are both essential.
+(Here are some communication tips you can try in your relationship.)

 But before you can really understand what makes a healthy relationship, it’s important to recognize the traits of an unhealthy one.